Crazy about gaming apps?

-But, no, the source code of iOS is fully closed and, in addition, is backed by stricter app store regulations that makes it extremely difficult (though not impossible) to side-load illegitimate apps.
+But, no, the source code of iOS is fully closed and, in addition, is backed by stricter app store regulations that make it extremely difficult (though not impossible) to side-load illegitimate apps.

 Does Android User Mentality Contribute to Piracy?

-Like it or not, there’s an actual statistical evidence that suggests that Android users are comparatively more tech-savvy as opposed to the iOS users.
+Like it or not, there’s actually statistical evidence that suggests that Android users are comparatively more tech-savvy as opposed to iOS users.
 So, the former tends to tinker with codes, compared to the latter.
 And, then add in the frugality factor – and you know piracy is darn unavoidable.

-On the other hand, iOS developers come from affluent class and believe in purchasing apps rather than rack their brains tweaking codes and all.
+On the other hand, iOS developers come from the affluent class and believe in purchasing apps rather than racking their brains tweaking codes and all.